Who Pays For Appraisal And Inspection In Connecticut BANNER Connecticut

 Average Home Inspection Fees in Connecticut

-In Connecticut, a home inspection usually costs between $300 to $500, based on the property’s size and age.
+In Connecticut, a home inspection usually costs between $300 and $500, based on the property’s size and age.
 These fees are crucial for assessing the house’s condition and are often needed for mortgage approval.

-CT Home Costs_ Who Covers What Plainville
+CT Home Costs_ Who Covers What Connecticut

 • Factors Influencing Fees: